|

 explain.

-I could not see for sure who the driver was, but watched as he
+see for sure who the driver was, but watched as he backed his truck

 front door, so I stepped closer, with my back close to the carport